Licht9091/DiegoDollars/notes.md

 ---

 - Justin will do the Thursday screencap
+- Go through and time a practice demo on thursday

 Portfolio Sections:

-- Project background: what is our problem and who are we trying to help?
+- Project background: what is our problem and who are we trying to help? -- DARREN
-- Our team
+- Our team -- DONE
   - Brief description of everyone's role and background/experience
 - Initial research: what solutions currently exist and why are they no good?
   - YNAB requires you to categorise everything manually